Fanography

 Acknowledgements

-I would like to thank Sergey Galkin, Ariyan Javanpeykar and Constantin Shramov for interesting discussions, and catching mistakes.
+I would like to thank Kristin DeVleming, Sergey Galkin, Ariyan Javanpeykar and Constantin Shramov for interesting discussions, and catching mistakes.
 A special thank you goes out to Alexander Kuznetsov for providing lots of information on moduli, and many interesting discussions.
 All remaining mistakes are due to my failures in typing, misinterpreting the literature or (let's hope not!) actual mistakes in the literature.

 Contact